Defence supports a broad range of Anzac Day and Remembrance Day activities both within Australia and around the world.

 Remembrance Day marks the anniversary of the Armistice which ended the First World War (1914-18).
 Australian’s observe one minute’s silence at 11.00am to honour those who died or suffered in war.

-The ADF provided joint Anzac Day support with New Zealand and Turkey at Gallipoli in 2014, 2015 and 2016, with a number of services conducted on the site.
-Commemorations at Gallipoli consisted of tri-nation Dawn Services at the Anzac Cove Site, followed by mid morning services at the Australian Memorial at Lone Pine and the New Zealand Memorial at Chunuk Bair.
+The ADF has provided joint Anzac Day support with New Zealand and Turkey at Gallipoli in 2014, 2015 and 2016, with a number of services conducted on the site.
+On those occasions, commemorations at Gallipoli consisted of tri-nation Dawn Services at the Anzac Cove Site, followed by mid morning services at the Australian Memorial at Lone Pine and the New Zealand Memorial at Chunuk Bair.
 In addition, the ADF participated in the Turkish International Service and the Commonwealth Memorial Service at Cape Helles on 24 April 2014.

 The ADF provides ceremonial support to four different Anzac Day services in France annually: The First is the Dawn Service at the Australian National Memorial.
 This is followed by services in Villers-Bretonneux and Bullecourt, conducted by the townspeople both which contain wreath laying and guard elements supported by the ADF.
 The fourth and final service is the Australian Service at the Digger Memorial.
-Invited guests will, and the public can also lay wreaths at any of the services.
+Invited guests as well as the public are able to lay wreaths at any of these services.